MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 ## Important notes about exclusions based on file extensions and folder locations

 - Using wildcards such as the asterisk (\*) alters how exclusion rules are interpreted.
-See the [Use wildcards in the file name and folder path or extension exclusion lists](#use-wildcards-in-the-file-name-and-folder-path-or-extension-exclusion-lists) section for important information about how wildcards work.
+See the section, [Use wildcards in the file name and folder path or extension exclusion lists](#use-wildcards-in-the-file-name-and-folder-path-or-extension-exclusion-lists) for important information about how wildcards work.

 - Don't exclude mapped network drives.
 Specify the actual network path.